Congregational Christian Churches: The Christian Churches ("Connection")

 The geographically disparate Northern and Southern wings of the Christian movement did eventually discover each other, and they formed a convention in 1820.
 At that time, they agreed on a general list of five (some scholars have claimed six) principles unifying the otherwise diverse congregations.
 The unity did not survive engrossing controversies over slavery and the ensuing Civil War.
 The "Christian Connection," as was also the case with American Protestant groups such as the Methodists, Presbyterians, and Baptists, split once again into Northern and Southern factions.
 The Northern group catalyzed the split, as many of its leaders, much like those of the Congregationalists, strongly denounced slavery.
 The Northerners used the schism as an occasion to legally take denominational form, in 1850.
 Despite the bitterness of the split, Christians in both sections reunited much sooner than did the other separated groups, forming the General Convention of the Christian Church in 1890.

 Many Southern/O'Kelly Christians owned slaves, some of whom formed churches of their own in that tradition after the Emancipation Proclamation.
-Centered in central and eastern North Carolina and southeastern Virginia, African-American Christian congregations formed a convention of their own in the 1890s.
+Centered in central and eastern North Carolina and southeastern Virginia, African-American Christian congregations formed the Afro-Christian Convention in 1892.
 This convention existed until 1950, well after the Congregational Christian merger; that year it joined the Convention of the South, heretofore composed of Congregational churches founded by the American Missionary Association.

 Theologically, the Christian Churches did not encourage a highly elaborate system of doctrine or Biblical interpretation.
 Relatively few of their ministers were educated past the elementary grades, a characteristic that persisted well into the early 20th century.
 Their leanings were toward revivalist Wesleyanism, emphasizing traditional evangelical themes such as regeneration, acceptance of personal salvation, and the performance of good works of charity.
 Few if any of their members were inherently predisposed toward polemical attacks upon other traditions, although some pastors and churches would eventually identify with the emerging fundamentalist movement in later decades.

 By the time that the Congregationalists had approached Christian leaders about possible union, some disaffected adherents of the wing of Restoration Movement led by Barton Stone and Alexander Campbell had joined the Christian Connection.
 This group gave the movement a geographical complexion that entailed pockets of strength in New England, upstate New York, southeastern Virginia, central and eastern North Carolina, western Georgia, eastern Alabama, southwestern Ohio, and eastern Indiana, with dispersed congregations in parts of the Great Plains.
 Most of the membership was rural, outside major cities, usually engaged in farming or similar occupations.

 The Christians founded schools such as Ohio's Defiance College and Antioch College and North Carolina's Elon University; during the early 20th century, an academy and seminary for African Americans operated in Franklinton, North Carolina.
 Defiance continues to relate to the United Church of Christ today.